Minarox/RaceCast/README.md

 ## About The Project

-User interface gathering the information and the video stream returned by the onboard system from the race car.
+User interface gathering the information and the video stream returned by the emitter from the race car to the receiver.

 ### Features